tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MariaDB/产品简介/分布式版本_intl_en.md

-TDSQL for MariaDB is a distributed edition of TencentDB for MySQL.
+TDSQL for MySQL is a distributed edition of TencentDB for MariaDB.
 You can use TDSQL for MySQL if you anticipate that your business will grow so rapidly that the stand-alone edition, i.e. MariaDB, will no longer be able to support it.

 ## Overview
 ### Data sharding
-In a high-performance concurrent internet architecture, the performance bottleneck usually occurs in the database server, especially when the user base of the business reaches more than one million.
+In a high-performance concurrent internet architecture, the performance bottleneck usually occurs in the database server, especially when the number of users of the business reaches more than one million.
 In this case, you can cope with problems such as database performance and scalability by performing reasonable data sharding at the data layer.
 Database sharding can be performed in two dimensions: vertical sharding (by feature) and horizontal sharding.
-- **Vertical sharding** is performed by functionality.
-It is closely associated with business type.
-For example, an ecommerce platform shards data by functionality into multiple databases for membership, commodity, transaction, logistics, etc. However, vertical sharding cannot completely handle the pressure as the load and capacity of a single database server is limited, which will become a bottleneck as the business grows.
+- **Vertical sharding** is sharding by feature, which is closely associated with the business and has direct implementation logic.
+For example, an ecommerce platform shards data by feature into membership database, commodity database, transaction database, logistics database, etc. However, vertical sharding cannot completely handle the pressure as the load and capacity of a single database server is limited, which will become a bottleneck as the business grows.
 To deal with these problems, horizontal sharding is commonly used.
 ![](https://main.qcloudimg.com/raw/92b20339a7d670348a2efda6fb93bcc9.png)
 - **Horizontal sharding** is to split the data of a table across multiple physically independent database servers according to certain rules to form "separate" database "shards".
 Multiple shards together form a logically complete database instance.
 ![](https://main.qcloudimg.com/raw/77cbc6b3f669fb22b27260086fa08eb3.png)